Dan0sz/host-webfonts-locally/readme.txt

 = 5.3.8 | September 21st, 2022 =
 * Fixed: Since Latin Extended is an addon for Latin, it shouldn't be allowed to select it by itself in the Used Subset(s) option.
 * Added: Compatibility fix for Logo Carousel (Pro), which (like Category Slider Pro for WooCommerce) adds a random unique identifier to Google Fonts stylesheets on each pageload.
 Why?
-Do you hate cache? :'-(
+Does it hate cache? :'-(

 = 5.3.7 | September 14th, 2022 =
 * Added: output_array() debug function to allow printing arrays in the debug log.